Frequently Asked Questions

 Do I have a say in what securities are in my account?

-We have full discretion over the securities that we buy in your account.
-We don't ask your permission before buying or selling a security.
-We're not stock brokers.
-It is imperative that we be permitted to structure and alter our client portfolios in a timely manner as we best see fit if we are to do our job well.
-If you're not comfortable with this...why are you looking for an investment advisor?
-For clients who wish to manage a portion of their assets themselves, we insist that those funds be placed in a separate account and managed separately by the client.
+I have full discretion over trading decisions.
+I might make minor exceptions if you feel strongly about avoiding companies controlled by tyrannical, arms-dealing drug lords, but let's keep the requests to a minimum.
+I don't ask for permission before buying or selling securities.
+It's imperative that I can structure and alter client portfolios in a timely manner as I best see fit if I'm to do my job well.
+If you're not comfortable with this...why are you looking for an investment adviser?
+Just go buy a basket of ETFs and get back to Netflix.
+For clients who wish to manage a portion of their assets themselves, those funds can be placed in a separate account and managed separately by the client.

 Am I locked into a contract?